H323K14H/the_best_quiz_ever/README.md

 ### :point_down:  :point_down: :point_down: :point_down: HEY :point_down: YOU!  :point_down:  :point_down: :point_down: :point_down:

-# YEAH _YOU!_ :punch:
+# :punch: YEAH _YOU!_ :punch:

-#### :scream_cat: ARE YOU TIRED OF THESE QUIZZES THAT CAN'T TELL YOU ACCURATELY WHAT ANIMAL YOU'D BE? :scream_cat:
+#### :scream_cat: :crown: ARE YOU TIRED OF THESE QUIZZES THAT CAN'T TELL YOU ACCURATELY WHAT _ANIMAL_ OR _DISNEY PRINCESS_ YOU'D BE? :crown: :scream_cat:

-# WELL SAME HERE!!! :information_desk_person:
+# :information_desk_person: WELL SAME HERE!!! :information_desk_person:

 ## :no_good: FRET NO LONGER! :no_good:

-This is a Java Spring Boot project for playing and managing quizzes.
-It includes model classes for Outcome, Reply, Answer, Quiz, and Question.
-The QuizController provides endpoints to interact with the quiz functionalities.

 # :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar:

+### Welcome to a new era of quizzing with the Best Quiz Ever!!!

+This Java Spring Boot project is a revolutionary step forward in the world of quizzes, providing you with the power to create, play, and manage quizzes with ease and efficiency.
+Whether you're a quizmaster extraordinaire or a casual quiz enthusiast, this project has something for everyone.
+The QuizController provides endpoints for you, OUR USER, to interact with the quiz functionalities! :computer:

+# :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar: :guitar:

-### Key Functionality:
+## Key Functionality:

-The MVP is able to:
+### The MVP is able to:

 * Add quizzes, questions, answers and **4** possible outcomes within a DataLoader
 * Display a particular quiz by its id via **Endpoint:** `GET /quizzes/{id}`